stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): what is the DSD option used for in FILE statement?
 - Question (ljiang11−stat6250): What is list input?
 - Question (aguenane−stat6250): How does SAS input process the dataset?
-− ∗Question∗ (ldeng11−stat6250): How do you read the fields contain character value?
+- *Question* (ldeng11−stat6250): How do you read the fields contain character value?
-− ∗Answer∗ (ldeng11−stat6250): You use "$" to indicate that this field contain character value.
+- *Answer* (ldeng11−stat6250): You use "$" to indicate that this field contain character value.